Microsoft pulls the plug on support for Windows Phone 8.1

 RIP Windows Phone 8.1.

 The writing has been on the wall for a while for Windows Phone, which hasn't gotten a meaningful update or any new products in two years.
-While Microsoft continues to support Windows 10 mobile, the move marks another sad chapter in Microsoft's desperate struggle to gain relevancy in smartphones at a time when iPhones and phones running on Google's Android software dominate the world.
+While Microsoft continues to support the successor to 8.1, Windows 10 Mobile, the move marks another sad chapter in the company's desperate struggle to gain relevancy in the smartphone market at a time when iPhones and phones running on Google's Android software dominate the world.

-But the lack of app support and consumer interest in the phones, which offered a unique tile-based user interface similar to the PC version of Windows.
-The Windows 10 mobile update hasn't fared much better, and there is minimal support from device makers.
+But there was a lack of app support for phones running on the OS, which offered a unique tile-based user interface similar to the PC version of Windows, and consumers weren't interested either.
+The Windows 10 mobile update hasn't fared much better, and there's minimal support from device makers.